General Settings Screen

 Figure 3: Upload Config

-Choose File opens a file browser window where you can locate the downloaded and saved configuration.
-After selecting the file, it displays in the Upload Config window.
+Choose File opens a file browser window to locate the downloaded and saved configuration file.
+After selecting the file, the Upload Config window opens.
 Upload uploads the selected configuration file.

-All passwords reset if the uploaded configuration file saved without Export Password Secret Seed enabled.
+All passwords reset if the uploaded configuration file was saved without Export Password Secret Seed enabled.

 Reset to Defaults

-The Reset to Defaults option opens the Reset Configuration dialog, which resets the system configuration to factory settings and restarts the system.
+The Reset to Defaults option opens the Reset Configuration dialog.
+Using Resetting to Defaults returns the system configuration to factory settings and restarts the system.
 Users must set a new login password.

 Reset Configuration